ArcaneMage/javalaboratories-java-extensions/README.md

 This a library of Java utilities to aid programming with lambda just that a little bit more joyful, particularly for Java-8 developers but not exclusively.
 ### Handlers
-Handlers class provides a comprehensive set of factory methods to handle checked exceptions within lambda expressions.
+Handlers class provides a broad set of wrapper methods to handle checked exceptions within lambda expressions.
 Lambdas are generally short and concise, but checked exceptions can sometimes cause the lambda expression to look unwieldy.
 This class has many useful methods that compliment common functional interfaces.
 Each method wraps the function object into a function that transforms the checked exception to a `RuntimeException` object.